Evlers/Buildroot-Evlers/README.md

     │       │   ├── linux                           # patch for linux kernel
     │       │   └── uboot                           # patch for u-boot
-    │       └── rootfs                              # The rootfs for the chip (overwrite) └── mangopi_mq-quad                             # The configuration of the MangoPI MQ-Quad board ├── boot.cmd                                # u-boot command configuration of the boot kernel ├── configs                                 # The board configuration file for linux and u-boot │   ├── linux_defconfig                     # Linux kernel config file
-        │   └── uboot_defconfig                     # u-boot config file
+    │       └── rootfs                              # The rootfs for the chip (overwrite) └── mangopi                                     # The configuration of the MangoPI series board └── mq-quad                                 # The configuration of the MangoPI MQ-Quad board ├── boot.cmd                            # u-boot command configuration of the boot kernel ├── configs                             # The board configuration file for linux and u-boot │   ├── linux_defconfig                 # Linux kernel config file │   └── uboot_defconfig                 # u-boot config file
             ├── devicetree                          # The device tree for the board │   ├── linux                           # device tree for linux │   └── uboot                           # device tree for u-boot
             ├── README.md                           # The description of the board
             └── rootfs                              # The rootfs for the board (overwrite)
 ```

 ### About buildroot